JotaPalma/logseq/pages/ivy lee method.md

 ## Tags
 ### #[[research more]]
 ## At the end of each work day, write down the six more important things you need to accomplish tomorrow.
+Do not write more than six tasks.
+##